jjasghar/jjasghar.github.io/_posts/2019-03-10-getting-remote-xorg-to-display-to-local-machine.md

 ---

 I was talking to some coworkers recently.
-Working at IBM I have access to a cloud that allows me to us it for remote workloads.
+Working at IBM I have access to a cloud that allows me to use it for remote workloads.
 We started talking about getting [xorg][xorg] working on our remote machine and connect via X to my local laptop.

 These are my notes to getting this working with a CentOS remote machine with a Ubuntu laptop.
+Though any machine running xorg, and any machine that can take these configurations should work.

 1) Spin up a remote machine with CentOS installed, I have tested this with CentOS 7 server and Ubuntu 18.04 laptop.